rsarai/lsm_tree/README.md

 - A given key is first looked up in the memtable.
 - Then using a hash index it’s searched in one or more segments depending upon the status of the compaction.

-# TODO
-- [x] Don't merge files into single file.
-Do merge sort to merge its content and leave the files ordered.
-- [x] Test merging files with updates on key, check if the most recent is kept.

 # Notes
 - Remember: Memory devices are byte-addressable and Storage devices are block addressable